Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 • No OpenTelemetry support.

-• Limited for server applications.
+• Not for server applications.

 Choosing the right logger

-If you’re building a modern backend, the best choice is typically Pino for its performance, structured output, and native OpenTelemetry support.
+If you're building a modern backend, the best choice is typically Pino for its performance, structured output, and native OpenTelemetry support.
+If you need complex routing or legacy compatibility, Winston remains an excellent option.
+For CLI tools and utilities, Signale is a great option.

 Final thoughts